rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 The gcc included with FreeBSD is old, so your best bet is to run the `configure` script with `--enable-clang`.
 Installing gcc 4.6 can also work.
 Build with `gmake` instead of `make`.

+### OSX

+Get the command line tools for xcode from  [Apple Developer Downloads](https://developer.apple.com/downloads/index.action) or Xcode.app -> Preferences -> Downloads -> Components.

+Then, optionally get Valgrind and pandoc.
+Vallgrind is available in machomebrew: `brew install valgrind`. pandoc must be installed manually according to the [installation instructions](http://johnmacfarlane.net/pandoc/installing.html). ccache can also be installed from machomebrew: `brew install ccache`.

 ## Downloading and building Rust

     git clone git://github.com/mozilla/rust.git